memcmahon/RecordLabel/README.md

 Be ready to share out the tests that you have written!

-4. After you have written tests fo all of the existing methods, take another look at the program and identify one additional class that could improve the re-usability and extendability (the ease or difficulty of adding features) of the code.
+4. After you have written tests for all of the existing methods, take another look at the program and identify one additional class that could improve the re-usability and extendability (the ease or difficulty of adding features) of the code.
 To help you think through this, you can start by answering the following questions:
     * Is there any code that is repeated often?
     * What if we want to track more information about songs, like length or genre?
     * Is there additional information that would be useful about an album?